 Once you’ve contacted your leads and sent them emails, you’ll have to wait for their answers.
 So far, you’ve done an excellent job, which is commendable.
 You’ve put in a lot of effort to find the lead that’s right for your business.
 You’ve done a lot of testing and study.
 Now, waiting is not a good strategy for dealing with this issue.

-It is not just beneficial for you to follow up in order to receive an answer.
+It is not just beneficial for you to follow up to receive an answer.
 It also creates a positive impact on the lead because they would see you as a loving and trustworthy individual or company.

 As a result, it’s possible that the lead initially refused to respond to your email, but the follow-up convinces them to do so.
 As a result, following up can be described as giving yourself a second chance to be noticed by your desired lead.